 For us who belong to the church of the living God, such genealogies are not important.
 We do not need to prove our origin.
 When we think of our origins, it is enough to know that we originate from a sinful Adam.
 Therefore we are subject to the judgment of God.
-We have realized this and have been made able to believe in the work of the Lord Jesus that has been necessary to make us a new generation.
+We have realized this and have been privileged to believe in the work of the Lord Jesus that has been necessary to make us a new generation.
 Through faith in Him we are born again and belong to the family of God (Jn 1:12).

-The actual importance of the books Chronicles for us is related to the main theme, the temple.
+The actual importance of the books of the Chronicles for us is related to the main theme, the temple.
 As in the Old Testament the temple is called the dwelling place or house of God, so in the New Testament the church is called the dwelling place or house of God (Eph 2:21-22; 1Tim 3:15).
-Often we will make the ‘translation’ of what is described in Chronicles to our time.
+Often we will make the ‘translation’ of what is described in the Chronicles to our time.

 The Bible itself indicates that this is permitted.
 With regard to the history of Israel in the wilderness we read: “Now these things happened to them as an example, and they were written for our instruction, upon whom the ends of the ages have come” (1Cor 10:11).
-On this basis we can therefore expect that through both books of Chronicles we can learn a lot about the church and our behavior in it.
+On this basis we can therefore expect that through both books of the Chronicles we can learn a lot about the church and our behavior in it.

-The Holy Spirit begins in Chronicles with the history of mankind, to focus in the midst of mankind attention on that one people of Israel and among that people to focus on Judah and finally to focus on the family of David and in that family on the one man David.
+The Holy Spirit begins in the Chronicles with the history of mankind, to focus in the midst of mankind attention on that one people of Israel and among that people to focus on Judah and finally to focus on the family of David and in that family on the one man David.
 This one man is chosen by God.

-The authority of the books of Chronicles as Word of God is confirmed by the Lord Jesus.
+The authority of the books of the Chronicles as the Word of God is confirmed by the Lord Jesus.
 He refers to some events from these books.
 Thus He refers to the visit of the queen of Sheba to Solomon (Mt 12:42; 2Chr 9:1-12) and to the murder of Zechariah (Mt 23:35; 2Chr 24:20-21).
 Further a verse from 1 Chronicles is quoted in Hebrews 1 (1Chr 17:13; Heb 1:5).